vietai/ViT5/README.md

     print(line)
 ```

-Load our pretrained model on HuggingFace
+Load our pretrained models on HuggingFace

 ```python
 from transformers import AutoTokenizer, AutoModelForSeq2SeqLM